1ceb00da/Gopherus/README.md

 # Gopherus
 > **NOTE** Python3 converion in progress.
-So far only the MySQL and PostgreSQL payloads have been fully converted and tested If you know a place which is SSRF vulnerable then, this tool will help you to generate Gopher payload for exploiting SSRF (Server Side Request Forgery) and gaining RCE (Remote Code Execution).
+So far only the MySQL and PostgreSQL payloads have been fully converted and tested.

+If you know a place which is SSRF vulnerable then, this tool will help you to generate Gopher payload for exploiting SSRF (Server Side Request Forgery) and gaining RCE (Remote Code Execution).
 And also it will help you to get the Reverse shell on the victim server.
 And for more information you can get a blog on the same [Blog on Gopherus](https://spyclub.tech/2018/08/14/2018-08-14-blog-on-gopherus/)
 ## About